Figure skating in downtown Toronto

 |D||For skaters working on advanced skills and dances, or double and triple jumps.|

-Due to COVID-19, we are not offering group lessons this year.
+Due to COVID-19, group sessions are not available this season.

 Private coaching is recommended